How to Clean Your Gas Grill

 How Often to Clean Your Gas Grill

-The average person only needs to go through the deep cleaning steps described above 1 or 2 times per year, depending on how heavily you use your grill.
-For everyday cleaning purposes, treat it similarly to your kitchen stove.
+The average person only needs to deep clean their gas grill following the steps described above 1 or 2 times per year, depending on how heavily you use your grill.
+However, for everyday cleaning purposes, treat it similarly to your kitchen stove.
 Experts recommend giving it a good scrub with your brush after each use.

 Once per week, let the grill run on high for about 15 minutes to burn off excess grime.